opengovfoundation/legal-information/bylaws.md

 (f) He or she shall enforce these Bylaws and perform all the duties incident to the office of President, and which are required by law, and, generally, he or she shall supervise and control the activities of the Committee.

-#### Vice-­President
+#### Vice-President

-The Vice-­President shall exercise the powers of the President in the absence of the President, and shall assist the President and Board of Directors as required.
+The Vice-President shall exercise the powers of the President in the absence of the President, and shall assist the President and Board of Directors as required.
 Secretary

 (a) The Secretary shall keep the minutes of the meetings of the Board of Directors in appropriate books.